 - Ask about discounts: Almost every car insurance company offers a long list of discounts.
 You may be able to claim a discount for things like being a student, avoiding accidents, or driving a new vehicle.

 - Comparison shop: Once you know what coverage you need and want, shop around to find out what other insurers are offering.
-Inform your insurance company of the quotes you received and ask if they can beat them.
+Inform your insurance company of the quotes you received and ask if it can beat them.

 - Reduce your APR: If you’ve paid your credit card on time, your provider may give you a lower interest rate.
 This can save you a lot of money, especially if you tend to carry a balance on your card.

 - Remove a late fee: You may be stuck with a late fee if you missed a payment date.
-If you have a history of on-time payments, ask your credit card company if they can waive it.
+If you have a history of on-time payments, ask your credit card company if it can waive it.

 Tips for Negotiating Your Own Bills